Image Format And Size Guide

 Below is a general guide on how to gauge how big or small your images should be to fit your website, as well as to ensure that they look crisp on your viewers’ screens.
 The size, and quality of the images on your website depends on a whole range of factors, such as the format, how big you upload them, your site width, whether they’re in columns or being used as a background image, whether you use sidebars, and even the resolution of the end user’s screen, to name just a few.

 Continue reading below to learn more about these factors.
-Also, take a look at our extensive blog article, ‘A Comprehensive Guide To WordPress Image Optimization’, to explore the basics of image optimization.
+Also, take a look at our extensive blog article, ‘A Comprehensive Guide To WordPress Image Optimization’, to explore the basics of image optimization, and watch the video below for a visual overview of the topic

 Image Formats